 - St. Albert - 55 Chevigny Street in Campbell Park, 1 Minute From Servus Place

-- Mornings: 9:30am-Noon
+- Mornings: 9:30 am-Noon

 - Afternoons: 12:30pm-3:00pm

 - Days: Monday, Tuesday, Wednesday, Thursday, Friday (you can enroll in as many days as works for your schedule) *Note: there are no Thursday afternoon classes*

-** We only accept 6 students per class - recent studies have shown that small class sizes increase student achievement, particularly in the early years of their education.
-Additionally, it improves the quality of socialization and the one-on-one attention they will recieve in these early learning years.
+We only accept 6 students per class - recent studies have shown that small class sizes increase student achievement, particularly in the early years of their education.
+Additionally, it improves the quality of socialization and the one-on-one attention they will receive in these early learning years.

 The Dominelli School of Music Preschool offers a rich sensory environment where the children experience music, literacy through phonics, and other important skills in preparation for Kindergarten.

-Through our internationally recognized Kindermusik program, students will spend 45 minutes each day learning about rhythm, reading music, and active listening.
+Through our internationally recognized Kindermusik program, students will spend 45 minutes each day learning about rhythm, and active listening.
 Studies have shown that early musical experiences are an important way to help create neural connections in your child's actively developing brain.
 While listening to music is certainly key to creating them, it's when kids actively participate in music that they make the strongest connections.